 The Genesis of Ave Maria School

-Mrs. Mary Ama Kyem Antwi of blessed memory popularly known as Aunty Mary, founded Ave Maria School.
-The late Mrs. Antwi obtained her Teacher’s Certificate at the Holy Child College Takoradi in 1958.
+Mrs. Mary Ama KyemAntwi, of blessed memory, popularly known as Aunty Mary, founded Ave Maria School.
+The late Mrs. Antwi obtained her Teacher’s Certificate at the Holy Child College, Takoradi, in 1958.
 She started her teaching career at the Roman Catholic School at Bone near Bekwai in 1959.
-She soon had to join her husband in the United Kingdom in London.
+She soon had to join her husband in London in the United Kingdom in London.
 She enrolled at the Chiswick Polytechnic in 1961 for a two-year Diploma course in Home Science.
 Having successfully completed this course, she entered the Garnet School University of London for another course leading to the award of a Technical Teacher’s Certificate.
-After completing this course she was oppointed a Teacher at the Harrow Technical School, London.
-The Antwi’s returned to Ghana in 1966 and Mrs. Antwi was immediately appointed a tutor at the Kumasi Polytechnic.
+After completing this course she was appointed a teacher at the Harrow Technical School, London.
+The Antwis’ returned to Ghana in 1966 and Mrs. Antwi was immediately appointed a tutor at the Kumasi Polytechnic.
 In 1970, she was transferred to the Accra District Office of the Ministry of Education.
-She was promoted to Principal Superintendant in 1975 and transferred to the Greater Accra Regional Office of the Ministry.
-She was again promoted in 1982 as an Assistant Director and made Head of Private Schools Unit.
-As Head of the Private School Unit, a main part of her work schedule was going round visiting Private Schools.
-She assessed and graded them and gave recommendations to the various Headteachers, Proprietors, Proprietresses etc. about how to improve teaching and learning in their schools.
+She was promoted to Principal Superintendent in 1975 and transferred to the Greater Accra Regional Office of the Ministry.
+She was again promoted in 1982 to the position of Assistant Director and made the Head of Private Schools Unit.
+As Head of the Private Schools Unit, the main part of her work schedule was going round visiting private schools unit.
+She assessed and graded them and gave recommendations to the various headteachers, proprietors, proprietresses, etc. about how to improve teaching and learning in their schools.
 During these visits she became increasingly interested in establishing a school herself.
-In 1982 she retired voluntarily as an Assistant Director from the G.E.S to enable her put into practice what she had been directing and supervising others to do.
-She mooted an idea of opening a nursery school from her garage at South Odorkor Estates, to cater for working mothers who had no house helps.
-She started initially with three (3) pupils but gradually as the good name of the school spread, so did the number of the little ones grow.
-After completing their early childhood education at about 4-5 years, the nursery pupils entered Kindergartens in various Primary schools in Dansoman and its surrounding areas.
+In 1982, she retired voluntarily as from the G.E.S to enable her put into practice what she had been directing and supervising others to do.
+She mooted an idea of opening a nursery school from her garage at South Odorkor Estates, to cater for working mothers who had no househelps.
+She started initially with three (3) pupils, but gradually, as the good name of the school spread, so did the number of the little ones grow.
+After completing their early childhood education at about 4-5 years, the nursery pupils entered kindergartens in various primary schools in Dansoman and its surrounding areas.
 Soon parents were having problems getting vacancies for their wards in the schools.
-To solve this problem Mrs. Antwi decided to establish a Primary School so that after completing the Nursery here children could have easy and continuous access to primary education.
+To solve this problem Mrs. Antwi decided to establish a primary school so that after completing the nursery here children could have easy and continuous access to primary education.

-The Primary classes, KG and Stage 1 begun on the same premises as the Nursery School.
-Meanwhile land for the Primary School was acquired with the inspiration of a parent by name Mr. Carl Reindolf of blessed memory and the PTA.
+The Primary, KG and stage1 classes begun on the same premises as the Nursery School.
+Meanwhile land for the Primary School was acquired with the inspiration of a parent by name Mr. Carl Reindolf of blessed memory and the P.T.A.
 After completing the ground floor of the building, the KG and Stage one (1) classes were transferred.
-On 5th October 1992, Rev. Fr.
-Lawrence Thornton SVD dedicated the school.
+On 5th October, 1992, Rev. Fr.
+Lawrence Thornton, SVD, dedicated the school.
 The Primary School was started with three classes, kindergarten, stage1 and stage2.

-July 2005, saw the relocation of Mr. Michael Sarfo Antwi to Ghana from UK as the substantive Managing Proprietor of the school and Mr. Boadi Boateng was appointed the Registrar.
+July 2005, saw the relocation of Mr. Michael Sarfo Antwi to Ghana from the UK as the substantive Managing Proprietor of the school and Mr. Boadi Boateng was appointed the Registrar.